 Ripper, The Secret Life of Walter Sickert follows on from Portrait of a Killer: Jack the Ripper further expanding the depth of research and knowledge.

-Patricia Cornwell has greatly added to this most gruesome of mysteries and her book is a must read for any sleuths among us.
+Patricia Cornwell has greatly added to this most gruesome of mysteries and her wonderful book is a must read for any sleuths among us.